Suggestions for Day Trips

 Wheels Through Time Motorcycle Museum

-Dale’s Wheels Through Time Motorcycle Museum contains an amazing array of antique, and rare, motorcycles as well as memorabilia.
+Dale’s Wheels Through Time Motorcycle Museum houses an amazing array of antique and rare motorcycles, alongside a treasure trove of memorabilia.
 Many of the bikes are in running condition.
-I’ve been there a few times and often one of the bikes was taken outside and started.
+I’ve been there a few times and have often witnessed the bikes being rolled outside and ignited!

 Cataloochee Valley & Elk Watching